|Quick Facts: Pest Control Workers|

 Pest control workers remove unwanted pests that infest buildings and surrounding areas.

-Pest control workers travel to clients' sites.
-To inspect sites and treat them, workers must often kneel, bend, and crawl in tight spaces.
+Pest control workers must travel to clients’ sites.
+To inspect sites, workers often kneel, bend, and crawl in tight spaces.
 Because there are health risks associated with pesticide use, workers are trained in pesticide safety and, if required by the product label, sometimes wear protective gear, including respirators, gloves, and goggles.
 Working evenings and weekends is common.

 State laws require pest control workers to be licensed.
-Most workers need a high school diploma and receive on-the-job training, which usually lasts less than 3 months.
+Most workers need a high school diploma and receive on-the-job training, usually lasting less than 3 months.

 The median annual wage for pest control workers was $37,330 in May 2019.